 This is a great option if you would like a quieter, less active night.
 We have both indoor and outdoor facilities for watching a movie on a big screen, so we can watch no matter what the weather.
 We ask that you provide your own movie DVD so that you can ensure that the content is appropriate for your students.
 We have one set of projection equipment, so this option is on a first-come, first served basis.

 Substitute 2nd Day (on Two Night trip): Additional cost per student plus E-Rock reservation fees.

-- Stay overnight at E-Rock in tents in designated camping areas
+- Optional overnight stay at E-Rock in tents (provided by school) in designated camping areas.

 Honeymoon Ranch Package

 Substitute for standard campout on 2 Night Trip (would take one of the full sessions in the afternoon).
 Additional Cost per student.

 - Group preparing their own campsite including tents at HMR

 - Instructor lead activities and programming

 - School would pay Honeymoon ranch reservation fees